 Peer-to-peer, two-sided marketplace

-Yet the paradox is that to have demand on the platform you need a continuous generated supply.
-At the same time to have supply you need to create demand.
+Yet the paradox is that to have demand on the platform you need a continuously generated supply.

 Imagine the Uber case; the platform works as soon as there are enough drivers on the road to offer an on-demand and convenient service when riders need it.

-Therefore, the peer-to-peer marketplace usually faces several challenges in making sure the supply side is served adequately to justify demand.
+Therefore, the peer-to-peer marketplace usually faces several challenges in making sure the supply side is served adequately to justify the demand.

-Uber, Airbnb, Etsy all face this issue.
+Uber, Airbnb, and Etsy all face this issue.
 For instance, Uber uses several strategies to enhance the supply of drivers on its platform by using dynamic pricing strategies, like surge pricing.

-You can appreciate the importance of drivers supply for Uber by the fact that companies like HyreCar have built their whole value proposition based on the supply scarcity on Uber.
+You can appreciate the importance of drivers’ supply for Uber by the fact that companies like HyreCar have built their whole value proposition based on the supply scarcity on Uber.

 One of the first companies that proved the web wasn’t made just of connected computers but of people ready to purchase physical stuff on it was Amazon.
-Started as a book store the company soon branched out to sell music and related products.
-Until it became the everything store!

 If Amazon had proved that the web could become an everything store, a company that changed the way media could be consumed was Google.

-While on the other side it monetized the data captured via its search engine pages with an advertising network called AdWords (now Google Ads).
+While on the other side, it monetized the data captured via its search engine pages with an advertising network called AdWords (now Google Ads).

 Indeed, in a matter of a few years, Google passed the billion dollars mark.
-In 2017 its advertising business passed the hundred and ten billion dollars mark!
+In 2017 its advertising business passed the hundred and ten billion dollar mark!

-Unless you’re Google or Facebook with their dominant advertising marketplaces, you won’t be probably able to make money via advertising alone unless you have a very large users’ base.
+Unless you’re Google or Facebook with their dominant advertising marketplaces, you won’t be probably able to make money via advertising alone unless you have a very large user base.

 Hidden revenue generation model